Project Morpheus: Objectives

 Specifically, the Morpheus project and the Autonomous Landing Hazard Avoidance Technology (ALHAT) project provide technological foundations for key components necessary to transport humans beyond low Earth orbit.

 The testbed can optionally be fitted with up to 1000 lb cargo, allowing fitting of the 400lb Autonomous Landing Hazard Avoidance Technology (ALHAT) equipment, which permits landings without operator interaction.
 ALHAT permits the lander to fly to a specified location with high accuracy and to automatically avoid hazards including slopes greater than 5 degrees and boulders taller than 30 cm.

 In June 2013 the team remarked on the potential to scale the 500 kg payload lander up to one able to land a habitable module with a crew on places such as the Moon.

 Hardware specifications

-The Project Morpheus vehicle 'Morpheus' is a full scale vehicle that NASA intends to be capable of landing Robonaut or a similar sized payload to the lunar surface.
-The spacecraft will perform all propellant burns after the trans lunar injection.
+The Project Morpheus vehicle 'Morpheus' is a full scale vehicle that NASA intends to be capable of landing Robonaut or a similar sized payload on the lunar surface.
+The spacecraft will perform all propellant burns after the trans-lunar injection.

 Navigation is completely autonomous from Lunar Orbit to touchdown.
 Navigation updates come from TRN Laser altimetry and star trackers after deorbit burn.
 Deep space navigation relies on radiometric and star trackers.

 To save money and time the prototype Morpheus landers are "single-string" prototypes, this means that unlike a spacecraft rated for actual space flight they do not have redundant systems.
 The exceptions are stated below.